fishinwind/workshop/rst/Block_1/class-10.rst

 Once downloaded, look at the structure of the data files with `less`

-We will spend this class *deriving* / *understanding* `sample-merge.py`
+We will spend this class *deriving*/*understanding* `sample-merge.py`

 Set Up The Problem
 ==================

- + we want to merge the information from the 2 files.
+ + goal: merge the information from the 2 files.

  + we will add info from sample-seq-info.csv to sample-lab-info.tsv